fishjord/swc_hhmi/day2.versioncontrol/README.md

 because it’s been merged into your current branch.
 Generally it’s not a good idea to do this without a good reason – branches don’t take up much extra space.
 I generally wait until my project reaches a good resting point before cleaning up my repositories.

 ## Using github

+First, sign up for an account and let's take a tour.
+[Github website](https://github.com/)

 Let’s start by going to https://github.com/ctb/theproj in a Web browser and clicking on ‘fork’ – make sure you’re logged into github.com first!